carpentries-incubator/workflows-nextflow/episodes/08-configuration.md

 ## Config Conda execution

-To use  a Conda environment you can either specify the path of an existing Conda environment directory or the path of Conda environment `YAML` file process scope of the config file:
+To use  a Conda environment you can either specify the path of an existing Conda environment directory.

 ~~~
 process.conda = "/home/user/miniconda3/envs/my_conda_env"